Key Takeaways – TL; DR

 BOGO simply means "buy one, get one."
 It is a sales promotion during which shoppers are offered a free or a discounted product (for instance, they only pay half the sum) when another product of the same or higher value is purchased.
 BOGO can certainly serve as an example of a bundle discount.

-Why is BOGO promotions effective?
+Why are BOGO promotions effective?

 Buy-One-Get-One (BOGO) promotions are incredibly popular with consumers, and it’s not hard to understand why.
 A study published in the Journal of Business Research found that shoppers often prefer BOGO deals over equivalent price discounts.
-These offers tend to grab more attention and are chosen more frequently, particularly when the savings are substantial.

 The psychology of "free" and the Zero Price Effect

-Examples of BOGO promotions
+Real-world examples of BOGO deals & promotions

 1. Burger King – free product with an eligible purchase